 Shutterstock / Arina P Habich

 Whether you cook with gas or prefer that charcoal flavor, we’ve got the scoop on how to get your grill ready for summer.
+(You’re going to need it to host an epic grilling get-together!)
 So roll up your sleeves, it’s time to get dirty and get that grill clean–inside and out!

 Do a Top-to-Bottom Inspection